Kári Árnason

-Kári Árnason (born 13 October 1982) is an Icelandic former professional footballer who played last for Icelandic club Víkingur and the Iceland national team.
-He has previously played for Djurgården, AGF Aarhus, Esbjerg fB, Plymouth Argyle, Aberdeen (two spells), Rotherham United, Malmö FF, Omonia and Gençlerbirliği.
+Kári Árnason (born 13 October 1982) is an Icelandic former professional footballer who played as a centre-back.
+He has played for Djurgården, AGF Aarhus, Esbjerg fB, Plymouth Argyle, Aberdeen (two spells), Rotherham United, Malmö FF, Omonia and Gençlerbirliği.
 Capable of playing in midfield or defence, Kári has represented Iceland at senior level since 2005, making 90 appearances and scoring 6 goals in the process.
 He represented Iceland at UEFA Euro 2016 and at the 2018 FIFA World Cup.

 Club career

 Early years

-Born in Gothenburg, Kári began his career as a youngster in 1999 with Víkingur at his home town of Reykjavik, where he spent the first five years in his career.
-Arnason also played for the Gonzaga University Bulldogs in Spokane, Washington from 2002 to 2003.
+Born in Gothenburg, Kári began his career as a youngster in 1999 with Víkingur at his home town of Reykjavík, where he spent the first five years in his career.
+Kári also played for the Gonzaga University Bulldogs in Spokane, Washington from 2002 to 2003.
 He brought a different style of football to Spokane, the likes of which Bulldog legends Steve Owens and Trevor Conrad had never seen.
 During a candid interview with Gonzaga Bulletin reporter Ryan McAteer he did admit "Americans though, are in much better shape and can run forever."
 He also played one season for Adelphi University in 2004.
 After putting together a string of impressive performances in midfield with Víkingur at an early age in the 2004 season, Kári was signed by Swedish Allsvenskan club Djurgårdens IF in 2004, where he won the Swedish league and cup double in 2005.
 He was signed by Danish club AGF Aarhus in 2007 and spent two years with the club, along with a spell on loan at fellow Superliga club Esbjerg fB.